-By now, most of you are probably well-aware of vegetables that contribute to smoother and clearer skin or superfoods that support your weight loss goals.
+By now, most of you are probably well-aware of vegetables that contribute to smoother and clearer or superfoods that support your weight loss goals.
 But what about foods that are able to cleanse and detoxify the body, boost your overall health and, at the same time, prevent or treat existing ailments and conditions, such as heart disease and cancer?

 Cue onions!
 This vegetable is a popular ingredient utilised in numerous dishes and cuisine around the world that provides that added flavour and fragrant aroma to the meals.
 While onions are notorious for their ability to bring tears and cause bad breath, they are in fact extremely beneficial is incorporated in your daily diet that is highly capable of safeguarding you from the onset of diseases.